Bits and Things

 While it may have been inevitable that we would soon discover that codes in the data are being "run" or interpreted by other software and hardware, but it still is an important insight to realize that the same digital storage elements that were being used for data could be interpreted by a control mechanism and thus machine language was born.

 Processors I have Known and Loved

 Around the time I came on the scene, the 8-bit microprocessors ruled, the 6502 in the Apple II and others, several hobby machines with 8080 or Z80 processors, my first machine had a Z80 which was a superset of the 8080 architecture.
-There were many others, the 6800 familyy from Motorola had some following, but Motorola only had a real hit with the 68000 family, the later entries being the first true 32 bit machines.
+There were many others, the 6800 familyy from Motorola had some following, but Motorola only had a real hit with the 68000 family, the later entries in this line were the first true 32 bit machines single chip processors.